End-to-End Challenge

 The biennial End to End Challenge is a 1-day hike of 30+ miles, with over 7000 feet of cumulative elevation gain over undulating terrain from Berry Pond in Pittsfield State Forest to the northern end of the Taconic Crest Trail at Route 346.
 Hikers are supported from beginning to end by volunteers of the Taconic Hiking Club.
 Participants who successfully complete the challenge will receive a Certificate of Accomplishment and a special “TCT 1-Day” patch.
 Participants who are club members will also receive the “Bloody Foot” patch.
 Obviously, this challenge is for very fit and experienced hikers!

-End-to-End Challenge - Saturday, May 11, 2024
+End-to-End Challenge - Saturday, May 9, 2026

-Date: The next End-to-End Challenge is scheduled for Saturday, May 11, 2024.
+Date: The next End-to-End Challenge is scheduled for Saturday, May 9, 2026.

-Registration: On-line registration via Eventbrite opens on March 1, 2024, at 6 AM.
+Registration: On-line registration via Eventbrite opens on March 1, 2026, at 7 AM.

-Planning - Transportation: We recommend that you have a friend or relative drop you off at Berry Pond and pick you up at Rt.
-346 to drive you home when you complete the Challenge.
-If you plan to have someone drive you back to your car at Berry Pond, note that the gates at the base of Circuit Rd will be locked by Park staff by 8:00 PM so you must be there by 7:30 PM.
+Planning - Transportation: You must plan for your own transportation to the start of and from the end of the hike.
+The Club does not provide a shuttle service.
+We recommend that you have a friend or relative drop you off at Berry Pond and pick you up at Rt.
+346 when you complete the Challenge.
+If you drive yourself to Berry Pond, you must have a plan to have a friend or relative drive you back to your car at Berry Pond at the end of your hike.
+Your registration is not complete until you have finalized plans for your own transportation.

 Check points/Support sites: